jaindheerain/Google_Interview_University/README.md

 # Inspiration and my motivation
 - [What is the secret of self discipline By Ara-Mambreyan](https://www.quora.com/What-is-the-secret-to-self-discipline/answer/Ara-Mambreyan-1)
 - [What do you do when no one believes in you?
 By Ara-Mambreyan](https://www.quora.com/What-do-you-do-when-no-one-believes-in-you/answer/Ara-Mambreyan-1?srid=RzIL)
+##### Nobody believes in nobody.
+You are the only one who knows yourself.
+YOU!

+##### Not me.
+Not your teacher.
+Not your girlfriend.
+Not even your parents.

+##### YOU!
+You are the freak of nature.
+You have the power within you.
+Nobody, knows how you think or how much power of will you have.
+Only you!

+##### Find the burning power within you.
+Self-confidence (which leads to hard-work) is the leading factor of success.
+Talent, brain and discipline are nothing if you don’t have self-confidence.
+But don’t tie your self-confidence with what others believe.

+##### Believe in yourself and go conquer the world!
-When something is difficult, I have to push myself in doing that.
+##### When something is difficult, I have to push myself in doing that.
 The first days would be hard and tedious.
 Then, it would become a habit.
 Lastly, it would become a lifestyle.
 # Making Execuses?
 See Ara Mambreyan just a 17 year old guy cracked the international olympiad .
 Do not waste time partying/socializing.